LivingCryogen/Hazard/README.md

 # Hazard!
 ## Over-Engineering
 I took on this demonstration project ***as if* it were to be extended and worked on by teams** in a modern development environment.
 Smart, incremental development is the intended approach.
+This is definitely *not* the simplest way you could develop the game.

 ## Architecture
 *Hazard!*'s design follows the Model-View-Viewmodel(MVVM) pattern.